Heroes of Might & Magic: Olden Era: Complete Resources Guide

 • If your faction benefits from matching terrain movement, route your collector through that terrain whenever possible.

-• Mobility spells such as Dimension Door, when available in your run, can turn awkward resource pockets into easy pickups and are worth valuing for that alone.
+• Mobility spells like Dimension Door, when your run reaches them, turn awkward resource pockets into easy pickups and are worth valuing for that alone.

 This is the practical reason single-hero focus is so often recommended early.
-One strong hero clears faster, takes fewer bad fights, and reaches mines sooner.
-That creates more resources, which then funds the second hero and broader map control later.
+One strong hero clears faster, takes fewer bad fights, and reaches mines sooner — which funds the second hero and broader map control later.
+For the wider early-game plan, see our best opening strategies guide.

-• Overchasing rare resources on day one: if it delays basic Wood/Ore income, your town stops growing.
+• Overchasing rares on day one: if it delays basic Wood/Ore income, your town stops growing.

 • Using the marketplace as a habit instead of a tool: bad trade timing drains gold that should become units.

-• Spending Alchemical Dust the moment you get it: Dust is usually more valuable one or two turns later than it is right now.
+• Spending Alchemical Dust the moment you get it: Dust is usually more valuable one or two turns later than right now.

-• Ignoring artifact destruction as a Dust source: weak or duplicate artifacts can be more useful as progression fuel.
+• Ignoring artifact disenchanting as a Dust source: weak or duplicate artifacts are often more useful as progression fuel.

-• Building for prestige instead of tempo: a fancy structure that does not affect your next fights can be worse than a plain income building.
+• Building for prestige instead of tempo: a fancy structure that doesn’t affect your next fights can be worse than a plain income building.

-If your economy feels stuck, check those mistakes before blaming the map.
+If your economy feels stuck, check these before blaming the map.
 Most shortages come from sequence errors: building the wrong thing first, trading too soon, or treating Dust like a normal rare.

 F